Lcfvs/DynHtaccess/README.md

 Put the /sources/localhost/.htaccess file in your DOCUMENT_ROOT/localhost/.

-(NB : replace "localhost" by your hostname)
+(NB : replace "localhost" by your hostname & replace all dots by underscores)

 Demos :